-In 1940, she accepted a position in Hartford, CT at the Visiting Nurse Association.
+In 1940, she accepted a position in Hartford, CT, at the Visiting Nurse Association.
 She worked at the Association for five years, first as an Assistant Supervisor, then as the Assistant Education Director, and lastly as the acting Director of Education.
-At the same time she was completing her coursework at Teacher’s College and completed her degree requirements (Master of Arts) in 1945.
+At the same time, she completed her coursework at Teacher’s College and completed her degree requirements (Master of Arts) in 1945.

-After completing her degree in 1945, she sent out a number of job inquiry letters, considered staying in Hartford, but settled on a position as the Executive Director at the Visiting Nurse Service in Phoenix, Arizona.
-She believed she may have been the first nurse in Arizona with a masters degree and for 1945 to 1951, she built up the Visiting Nursing Service in Phoenix.
+After completing her degree in 1945, she sent out many job inquiry letters, considered staying in Hartford but settled on a position as the Executive Director at the Visiting Nurse Service in Phoenix, Arizona.
+She believed she might have been the first nurse in Arizona with a master’s degree, and from 1945 to 1951, she built up the Visiting Nursing Service in Phoenix.

 While a doctoral student, she did spend a year as a visiting lecturer at a Catholic University in Washington, DC.

 Rogers officially retired as Professor and Head of the Division of Nursing in 1975 after 21 years of service.
-Following her retirement, she continued to teach at NYU, was a frequent presenter at scientific conferences throughout the world, and consistently worked to refine her conceptual system.
+Following her retirement, she continued to teach at NYU, was a frequent presenter at scientific conferences throughout the world, and consistently refined her conceptual system.

 Rogers was also actively involved in professional nursing organizations and associations concerned with education and scholarship.
-In 1979, she became Professor Emerita and continued to have an active role in the development of nursing and the Science of Unitary Human Beings.
+In 1979, she became Professor Emerita and continued to have an active role in nursing and the Science of Unitary Human Beings.